Does Enfamil Cause Necrotizing Enterocolitis? A Review of the Evidence

 What is Necrotizing Enterocolitis (NEC)?

 NEC is a severe gastrointestinal disease primarily affecting premature infants, characterized by inflammation and necrosis of the intestinal tissue.
 Symptoms include abdominal distension, feeding intolerance, bloody stools, and systemic signs such as lethargy and temperature instability.
-Diagnosis is typically confirmed through abdominal X-rays showing pneumatosis intestinalis or portal venous gas.

 Does submitting information create an attorney-client relationship?